paymill/paymill-oxid/README.md

 # Support for other templates than Azure

-Adapt the template structure within the out/azure diretory to your custom theme.
+Adapt the template structure within the modules/paymill/views/azure directory to your custom theme.

 # Error handling